-The Mathematics Institute of Wisconsin, a charitable 501(c)(3) nonprofit, was created to address the need for math educators to develop deeper content knowledge and more effective teaching strategies.
+The Mathematics Institute of Wisconsin is a charitable 501(c)(3) nonprofit that helps math educators develop stronger content knowledge and more effective teaching strategies.
 We are proud of the fact that some of Wisconsin’s best practicing teachers have been actively involved in our work since day one.